 Next, it is important to understand what is happening in the situation.
 If you had the privilege of raising your child from birth, or as a baby, you will know that a child has a different cry for different needs (i.e., “feed me,” “change me,” “I want attention,” “I am tired,” “I am in pain/something is wrong”).
 Think about what you did to pick up what your infant/baby needed at that time.
 There was an increase in concentration and focus to be able to understand what was needed from you to help the child.
 This process does not change as babies grow into children/teenagers.

 Children/teenagers will use their words, laughter, defiance, objections, arguments/fighting, or even rule-breaking in order to signal to a caregiver that something “is wrong and I need help.”
 With this understood, it is important to read between the lines of what your child is saying to understand what they are needing from you as they more often than not won’t come out and directly tell you.
-They may not be at that stage, developmentally where they have that language skills and knowledge how to use the skills appropriately.
-That is part of the co-regulation that you can teach them as they get older is how to notice in their body what is happening and verbalize it appropriately to others.
+They may not be at that stage, developmentally, where they have the language skills and knowledge how to use the skills appropriately.
+You can teach them how to co-regulate as they get older by helping them to notice what is happening in their body and how to verbalize it appropriately to others.